azizchigri/R-type-project/README.md

 Finally, type `make`

 ### launch:
 - Go to the directory "build/bin".
-	-launch "./r-type_server"
+- launch "./r-type_server"
-	-launch as many time you want a game client "./r-type_client ip" where ip is	the server Ip
+- launch as many time you want a game client "./r-type_client ip" where ip is the server Ip

 # Protocol documentation:
 	-Protocol rfc in directory "Docs/Communication_Protocol_Rtype"